Mck-Enterprise-Automation/terraform-provider-github/website/docs/index.html.markdown

   corresponding to the token will need "owner" privileges for this organization.
 It must be provided, but it can also be sourced from the `GITHUB_OWNER` environment variable.

-* `organization` - (DEPRICATED) This is the target GitHub organization or a user to manage.
+* `organization` - (Deprecated) This is the target GitHub organization or a user to manage.
 The account corresponding to the token will need "organization" privileges for this organization.
 It must be provided, but it can also be sourced from the `GITHUB_ORGANIZATION` environment variable.